mokoconsulting-tech/MokoCodingDefaults/generic-git/docs/roadmap.md

 * Alignment of documentation taxonomy with external knowledge bases and public portals.
 * Integration of documentation status with CI CD or project management tooling.
-* Automation for stub generation, header enforcement, and index rebuilding using MokoCodingDefaults utilities.
+* Automation for stub generation, header enforcement, and index rebuilding using MokoDefaults utilities.
 * Expansion of the roadmap to include product specific playbooks and line of business documentation.

 ## Metadata